dayalnainsi2025-cpu/gemini-chatbot/README.md

 ### 1. Text conversation

 1. Type any message in the input box and press **Enter** or click **↑**.
-2. Gemini responds considering the full conversation history.
+2. The Bot responds considering the full conversation history.

 ### 2. Document Q&A (PDF or TXT)

 1. Click the **📄** button and select a `.pdf` or `.txt` file.
 2. Wait for the upload confirmation message in the chat.
 3. Ask: *"Summarize the document."*
-4. Follow up: *"What was the third point mentioned?"* — Gemini uses document context + prior messages.
+4. Follow up: *"What was the third point mentioned?"* — Bot uses document context + prior messages.

 ### 3. Image Q&A (PNG or JPG)

 1. Click the **🖼️** button and select a `.png` or `.jpg` file.
 2. A preview strip appears at the bottom of the chat.
 3. Ask: *"What's in the image?"*
-4. Follow up: *"Is there any text visible?"* — Gemini uses the same image.
+4. Follow up: *"Is there any text visible?"* — Bot uses the same image.

 ### 4. Resetting context